Choose the language.

 ACCESSORIES

-All accessories are made of light aluminium alloy, while hubs and wheels are supplied as standard made of magnesium.
+All components are branded Eurostar, the accessories line by Parolin Racing Kart.
+They are manufactured from lightweight aluminium alloy, while hubs and rims are supplied as standard in magnesium.